8ta4/gag/README.md

 1. Paste the article content below the prompt.

-1. Run OpenAI o3-mini to get a wordplay joke.
+1. Run DeepSeek-R1 to get a wordplay joke.

 This process steals techniques from "[Comedy Writing for Late-Night TV](https://www.goodreads.com/en/book/show/22350931)".